leeclarke/remark-altprot/README.md

 ```

 ## Use with remark-react
-There's a trick to using this with [**remark-react**][remark-react] because it uses github sanitize to ensure that generated html is safe.
+There's a trick to using this with [**remark-react**](https://github.com/remarkjs/remark-react) because it uses github sanitize to ensure that generated html is safe.
 You have to add the protocols you want supported in react to the sanitize feature of remark-react and please, don't set it to false!

 Here's all you need to do:
 ```